Departure Day: History

 On 30 August 2022, the Taliban declared that 31 August would be celebrated as a public holiday.
 The Taliban celebrated the first anniversary of the withdrawal, marking "freedom from American occupation", with a military parade in Kabul, Afghanistan's capital city.
 Taliban fighters also waved the group's flag, shot celebratory gunfire and fireworks, and chanted "Death to America!
 Death to occupation!
 Long life freedom!" in front of the closed American embassy.

-The Ministry of Labor and Social Affairs briefly suspended Departure Day's celebration on 9 January 2023 as it was very similar to the Victory Day holiday celebrated on 15 August.
+The Ministry of Labor and Social Affairs briefly suspended Departure Day's celebration on 9 January 2023 as it was deemed similar to the Victory Day holiday celebrated on 15 August.
 The Taliban government restored Departure Day's status as a national holiday on 17 June.
 In August 2023, Taliban supreme leader Hibatullah Akhundzada told the government to not celebrate that year's Departure Day resulting in no official celebration, but some civilians continued to celebrate the holiday in an unofficial capacity.